TheIllusiveC4/Somnus/docs/README.md

 - Determining the time of day for the world when players wake up
 - Preventing or hooking into sleep attempts
 - Determining valid times of day for sleeping
+- Hooking into when players wake up

 ## Adding to Your Project:

-Add the following to your build.gradle file:
+Add the following to your `build.gradle` file:

 ```
 repositories {